tamer-dev/laravel-env-cli/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/tamer-dev/laravel-env-cli.svg)](https://packagist.org/packages/tamer-dev/laravel-env-cli)
 [![License](https://img.shields.io/github/license/tamer-dev/laravel-env-cli.svg)](LICENSE.md)

-This Laravel >= 5.7 package offer to you some commands to work with .env file from the command line. if you are making changes frequently to env file this package will help you to do this fast and by effective way.
+This Laravel package offers to you some commands to work with your env file from the command line. if you are making changes frequently to your env file this package will help you to do this fast and in an effective way.

+This package supports the Laravel version from 5.7 to 9 .

 <!-- TOC -->